jonalmeida/jonalmeida.github.com/scripts/garmin/README.md

 # Garmin run importer

-`import_garmin_runs.py` pulls running activities from Garmin Connect and writes them into the site as Zola posts under `content/runs/`, each with a route map drawn as an SVG in `static/runs/maps/`.
+`import_garmin_runs.py` pulls running activities from Garmin Connect and writes them into the site as Zola posts under `content/runs/`, each with the photos attached to the activity and a route map drawn as an SVG in `static/runs/maps/`. `run_import.sh` wraps it for cron: import, commit, push.

 One script, no build step.
 Dependencies are declared inline (PEP 723), so `uv` fetches them on the fly: